 There are two Operational Modes in the software setup: Standard (or QC) Mode and Advanced (or R&D) Mode.
 The former is the mode used to measure surface area.
 In R&D mode, the instrument behaves like a traditional NMR spectrometer capable of a wide range of low-resolution NMR measurements.

 Measurements with the Acorn Area are simple and easy.
 Dispersions can be measured non-invasively, without dilution.
 The upper limit in concentration is essentially unlimited; the lower limit is about 1-2%.
 Using this automatic mode, AreaQuant™ then determines all the measuring parameters needed such as the amplitude and duration of the pulses, the number of repetitions, etc. without operator intervention.
 This ensures measurements are made with the highest resolution and repeatability without a great deal of operator training.
 To simplify method development, the software also features an automatic test parameter file configuration based on an estimated T1 or T2 time input by the user.
 Once a set of parameters are defined, operation of the Acorn Area is simple: just enter the operator name and sample information – the software does the rest!

-AreaQuant™ operates on virtually all Windows Platforms, including XP®, Vista®, and Windows® 7.
-Data files are saved in XML format, easily opened with Microsoft Excel or Open Office.
-Reports are saved in RTF format.
-Graphs may be copied to the clipboard or saved in JPG or PNG formats.
-To make sure you are using the most up to date software available, updates may be downloaded and installed via the internet with a single click of the mouse.
+AreaQuant™ operates on Windows® 10 & 11.
+Data files are saved in XML format, easily opened with Microsoft Excel or other XML editor.
+Reports are saved in PDF format.
+Graphs may be copied to the clipboard or saved in JPG or PNG formats while tabular data can be copied to the clipboard.